 Support in-person (occasionally off-site) communications activities and community outreach initiatives including professional and community events

-- Other duties may also be assigned DESIRED QUALIFICATIONS:
+- Other duties may also be assigned A cover letter is expected to be submitted with the application to this position.
+DESIRED QUALIFICATIONS:

 Masters or higher degree in communications, public health, digital media